Key Takeaways

 Should oily skin use it once or twice a day?

-Personally, I think this cleanser shines as a morning option and as a general everyday baseline cleanser.
-If your nighttime routine has makeup, sunscreen, and a full day on your face, it is completely reasonable to use something stronger or to double cleanse instead.
+Personally I think this cleanser shines as a morning option.
+At night, after makeup, sunscreen, and a full day outside, it is reasonable to use something stronger or to double cleanse with a first-step remover.
+My AM and PM skincare routine for oily skin breaks down how to think about cleanser strength across the day.

 Who should skip this cleanser and choose a different format instead?